-In the next section we drop CDS and return to repo markets, but we analyze the more conventional case of common priors and diminishing marginal utility.
-We find that if some agents get more utility out of holding the collateral than others, then the endogenous equilibrium leverage may well involve default.
+In the next section I drop CDS and return to leveraged loans, but analyze the more conventional case of common priors and diminishing marginal utility.
+I find that if some agents get more utility out of holding the collateral than others, then the endogenous equilibrium leverage may well involve default.
 Default can give rise to further inefficiencies, giving us more reasons to monitor and regulate leverage.